strider2038/yii2-yandex-disk-tools/README.md

-YandexDiskTools
+Yii2 - YandexDiskTools
 ===============
-Useful classes and tools for working with Yandex.Disk throw Yandex.Disk API
+Useful classes and tools for working with Yandex.Disk

 Installation
 ------------